 Recently a highly anxious person diagnosed with personality disorder came in for her weekly session.
 It was very difficult for her to tolerate sitting across from me without stumbling over her words, wringing her hands, and talking nonstop.
 I offered her four differently colored nontoxic wads of clay during the session.
 She took a chunk of white clay but expressed an inability to make anything.

 I took two wads of clay, yellow and blue, which I mixed into a third color: green.
 The client became engaged in mixing different colors of clay and producing a secondary pallet of colors.
 She then made an object that looked like a birdbath.
 She made this object as she continued to talk about her experiences of the past week.
 The clay seemed to calm her anxiety down enough to get to a place of mental coherence.

 Later the birdbath became a symbol of the therapeutic process where she, “the bird” came to drink and play.
 While the image may seem innocuous to someone on the outside, for her, in therapy it represented a growing trust for her process.
 Art psychotherapy works with symbols and metaphor that often contain threads of emotion that are connected to deeper issues.

-© Copyright 2010 by By Barbara 'Basia' Mosinski, LCAT, ATR-BC, MA, MFA, therapist in New York City, New York.
+© Copyright 2010 by By Barbara 'Basia' Mosinski, LCAT, ATR-BC, MA, MFA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.